Set your location

 Leukaemia is a cancer of the blood that starts in the bone marrow and spreads into the bloodstream.

-• chronic myeloid leukaemia (CML which is extremely rare).
+• Chronic myeloid leukaemia (CML – this type is extremely rare).

 More information